Brazil's Lula pitches his nation — and himself — as fresh leader for Global South

 And he has refused to join Washington and Western Europe in backing Ukraine's fight against Russia's invasion, instead calling for a club of nations to mediate peace talks.
 After the International Criminal Court issued a warrant for Russian President Vladimir Putin's arrest, Lula said he would review Brazil's membership in the court.

-Lula's comments on some of these issues have already raised eyebrows in Washington, or even drawn criticism.
-Some are likely to be present in his speech on Tuesday.
+Lula's comments on some of these issues have already raised eyebrows in Washington, or even drawn criticism, and some were present in his speech on Tuesday.
+A centerpiece of the address was tackling economic inequality, particularly as related to climate change, and he called on rich nations to finally make good on the promise to contribute $100 billion to the developing world.

-“I expect Lula to give very strong speech in defense of the Global South, in defense of a multipolar order with a much bigger role for the U.N., and the need for wealthy countries, including the U.S., to pay their fair share on climate issues,” said Brian Winter, a longtime Brazil expert and vice president of the New York-based Council of the Americas.
-“I don’t think Lula will pass up an opportunity to champion these causes in front of the world.”
+“That was an ambitious speech that projected Lula as a leader of the Global South.
+He touched on big issues like climate, inequality, democracy and the war in Ukraine, and appealed to the conscience of the rich world to help solve them," said Brian Winter, a longtime Brazil expert and vice president of the New York-based Council of the Americas.

 When Lula took office in January, some in the Biden administration had expected him to become a staunch ally, but there has been recognition that he is more a partner who, Winter says, “will not fundamentally change his world view.”